hpgbproductions/FltRec/Companion.md

 - Boolean values take the previous data point.
 - Note: The first data point (index 0) corresponds to the starting values.
 - Note: The first data point (index 0) for movement is in world space.
 The remaining movement data points are relative to the first point.
 As such, it will be very difficult to write movement data using FLTSCR.
+- Note: Movement between the first (index 0) and second (index 1) data points are ignored.
+The actual starting point is in the second data point.
+This is not a problem in mod recordings as the interval is small, but must be considered in FLTSCR.
 - Tip: To increase a value instantaneously, write them with zero or very small NextFrame delays.

 ## Program Checklist